stakewise/v3-operator/README.md

 ### Exit signatures rotation
 Exit signatures from the previous section are valid only for current and next consensus client forks.
-The operator periodically checks active validators for Vault and if some signatures become outdated after new fork released the operator will submit a signature update transaction to the Vault.
+The operator periodically checks active validators for Vault and if some signatures become outdated after new fork release the operator will submit a signature update transaction to the Vault.